seemethere/terriblecode/content/blog/deploying-static-sites-with-ssl.md

 # Using Git Hooks to Deploy Changes

-So far we've talked about how to get certificates and how to build and deploy infrastructure using Docker, but what about pushing changes up?
+So far we've talked about how to get certificates and how to build and deploy infrastructure using Docker, but what about pushing up changes?

 What if deploying your static site could be as simple as: